dfinity/motoko/design/StableRegions.md

 Then, we reformat the first block of stable memory as the region meta data block.

 The rest of the blocks become part of region 0, with its first block stored at the end of physical memory.

+The region system starts allocating blocks from address 128*2^16 (8MiB overhead), leaving 122 pages unused for future use.

+Since we do not move the remaining blocks of region 0, the first block of memory (excluding meta-data) is unused space.

+This design ensures that an existing canister using very large amounts of experimental stable memory can be migrated with only constant-cost movement of the first block (128 pages) of memory.